emptymahbob/sipg/README.md

 - `--details`: Show detailed results with additional information (organization, location, hostnames, etc).
 - `--table`: Display results in a formatted table (implies --details).
 - `--start-page N`: Start fetching results from this page (1-based, default: 1).
 - `--end-page N`: End fetching results at this page (inclusive).
-If not set, fetches up to the last available page or max-results.
+If not set, fetches up to the last available page or the maximum number of results.

 **How output is saved:**
 - By default, results are printed to the console.